maxrodrigo/homesick/README.md

 ## Replicate your home directory onto a new system

+1. Recreate the alias.
+1. The source repository ignores the folder it'll cloned, so to avoid recursion gitignore the repository folder.
+1. Clone the repository into the chosen folder.
+1. Checkout the content from the repository to your `$HOME`.

 ```
 alias conf='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'
 echo ".dotfiles" >> $HOME/.gitignore
 git clone --bare https://github.com/maxrodrigo/homesick $HOME/.dotfiles
-conf submodule update --recursive --remote
 conf checkout
 ```

-1. Recreate the alias.
-1. The source repository ignores the folder it'll cloned, so to avoid recursion gitignore the repository folder.
-1. Clone the repository into the chosen folder.
-1. Update submodules
-1. Checkout the content from the repository to your $HOME

 If the pulled files already exist git will return an error: `Please move or remove them before you can switch branches.`